Fuefib/MoreAbilityCostInfo/README.md

 MoreAbilityCostInfo
 ===================

-Simple add-on meant to show more information about spellcost at all time.
+Simple TESO add-on meant to show more informations about spellcost at all time.